wedkarz02/xamai/README.md

 package_path = str(pathlib.Path(__file__).resolve().parents[1])
 sys.path.insert(0, package_path)

-# At this point XAMAI is available.
+# At this point XAMAI is available
-# You can import it as a normal package.
+# and can be imported as a normal package.
 import xamai
 ```
-For more information about python imports I highly recommend reading [this article](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html) by [Chris Yeh](https://chrisyeh96.github.io/) as well as the [python documentation](https://docs.python.org/3/tutorial/modules.html).
+For more information about the python package system I highly recommend reading [this article](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html) by [Chris Yeh](https://chrisyeh96.github.io/) as well as the [python documentation](https://docs.python.org/3/tutorial/modules.html).